Zedd7/ZList/README.md

 #### Scripts manipulation

 You are now free to play with the different Python scripts.
-To do so, enter "python <script_name.py>" in the terminal and follow the instructions.
+To do so, enter `python script_name.py` in the terminal and follow the instructions.
 Please note that each script has its own purpose and can depend on the output of another :

 - player_lister.py : Register account ids of random players from the cluster in a CSV file.